vicinityh2020/vicinity-semantic-platform/README.md

 ```

 * **config/json-ld/thing.jsonld** is the JSON-LD document used to automatically
-translate IoT object description formalized in JSON into semantic representation
+translate IoT object description formalized in JSON (see documentation on VICINITY Agent)
-(see documentation on VICINITY Agent)
+into semantic representation.
+See [semantic services](docs/SERVICES.md) for more information on this transformation.

 * **semantic-repository.sh** - guess what!

 To run it, just execute script: